sogko/troubleshootdowns/README.md

 ## What is this?

 <br>
-Sometimes, some things just choose to stop to work.
+Sometimes, some things just choose to stop working.

 `But it was fine just now`, you keep telling yourself.